Thanks to Our 2023 Sponsors!

 Casual dress is encouraged during the day, with business or semiformal attire reserved for after 6 p.m.
 Children may be in casual dress if attending the MHA children’s programs.

-If you have questions about the 2022 MHA Annual Membership Meeting, email the MHA at annualmeeting@ mha.org, call (888) 413-2118 or visit www.mhaannual.org.
+If you have questions about the 2023 MHA Annual Membership Meeting, email the MHA at email@example.com or call (517) 323-3443.
 Questions on room reservations for the meeting should be submitted to the Grand Hotel.

-The Michigan Health & Hospital Association (MHA) is dedicated to providing a safe event experience for all participants and has established guidelines for participation in this event.
-Given that the responsibility of a safe in-person event is equally shared among event organizers, sponsors and attendees, the MHA has developed the following code of conduct for all participants.
-This document outlines a collection of rules and regulations and should serve as a reminder that, if we collectively respect the significance of this contribution, we are advocating for the well-being of our fellow citizens.
+The Michigan Health & Hospital Association (MHA) is dedicated to providing a safe event experience for all participants involved and has established guidelines for participation in this event.
+This document outlines a collection of rules and regulations and should serve as a reminder that, if we all collectively respect the significance of this contribution, we are advocating for the well-being of our fellow citizens.

 The MHA reserves the right to change this policy based on current COVID-19 public health guidance.
 Any necessary changes will be provided in writing and posted on mha.org.

 The MHA reserves the right to reschedule or cancel a program because of an insufficient number of registrations or speaker availability, as well as the right to close registration when programs are full.
 The MHA may cancel a program when circumstances beyond the MHA’s control — including, but not limited to, acts of nature, governmental authority or war in the United States — make it impractical or impossible to host the program or, in the opinion of the MHA, risk putting participants in harm’s way.